 Then it’s time to move on to building the framework for your new knowledge management system.
 This means setting up all of the technology and communication avenues that it requires to work.

-Then all that’s left to do is to deploy your system slowly over time while making sure that your team understands and agrees with the changes you’ve made.
+Then all that’s left to do is to deploy your system slowly over time.
+You can do that while making sure that your team understands and agrees with the changes you’ve made.

-All this talk of tacit and explicit knowledge, management systems and constant co-operation can be a little overwhelming.
-You have to worry about not messing up the current system you have while also planning an entirely new system that needs to be foolproof to reap the full benefits of efficient knowledge management.
+All this talk of tacit and explicit knowledge, management systems, and constant cooperation can be a little overwhelming.
+You have to worry about not messing up the current system you have.
+At the same time, you also plan an entirely new system that needs to be foolproof to reap the full benefits of efficient knowledge management.

-With Process Street you can document all of your explicit knowledge in easy-to-find process templates.
+With Process Street, you can document all of your explicit knowledge in easy-to-find workflow templates.
 These templates are fully customizable and can be run as checklists to track the progress of every task your team needs to complete.

 Team, group, and individual user permissions can be controlled to make sure that everyone has access to everything they need to know (and nothing more).
 You then ensure you are protecting your sensitive documents while also sharing your knowledge base across your whole organization.

-Not only that, but you can assign users to separate tasks, checklists and templates.
+Not only that, but you can assign users to separate tasks, workflows, and templates.
 This will send them email notifications when they are required to take action on a given task.
-The advantage of this is letting you keep your experts in the loop and talking to the rest of the team.
+The advantage of this is letting you keep your experts in the loop and in communication with the rest of the team.

 In other words, it’s a fantastic way to make sure that your tacit and explicit knowledge are all in the same place.

 What do you use for your knowledge management system?
-Let us know in the comments below.
+Please let us know in the comments below.
 We’d love to hear from you!